NitishPuri/MLNDCapstone/capstone_report.md

 ### Reflection

 In this project, I tackle a simpler form of the more general object segmentation problem found in many computer vision applications.
 The approach I have taken is also extendable to those problems.
 We are provided with input images of automobiles photographed in a studio setting.
+Sp, the images input images have a uniform background.
 This also makes the learning process much simpler than the general problem.
 I use a UNet based CNN model to learn pixel-wise mask from a given image.
 This helps in maintaining local information about image regions and hence can give much better results for segmentation tasks than vanilla CNNs.
+Also, we augment this data to provide some invariance towards image(background) color as long as it is uniform, and towards variations in scale and rotation of the automobile.
 We have used a very low resolution input image to make these predictions and still were able to get a *good* score.

 </br>